Kings and Queens of Denmark

 s(129); * 07/10 1471; † 10/04 1533 at Gottorp Castle; ‡ Schleswig Cathedral; Duke of Gottorp until king.

-King of Denmark and Norway, Duke of Schleswig-Holstein;
+King of Denmark and Norway from 1523;

 Anna of Brandenburg; * 27/08 1487; m(1) 10/04 1502; † 03/05 1514; ‡ Bordesholm Convent Church, Holstein; d Johann of Brandenburg;